Bulgarian split squats for balance and stability

 Fix

 Pick a spot on the wall at eye level and stare at it through the set.
-I keep my chest tall and don't let my gaze wander.
-That's the trick.
+Keep your chest tall.

 • Mistake